nachocaru/xaprb.com/content/blog/2008-05-14-mysql-free-software-but-not-open-source.md

   </p>
 </blockquote>

 In contrast, Free Software is not about development practices at all.
 You can develop Free Software any way you like; what makes it Free is the license.
 Free Software is about protection of rights and freedoms.
 It is a moral and ethical platform.
-The promise of Free Software is quite different from "better quality, higher reliability&#8230;" Free Software is not about quality or reliability.
+The promise of Free Software is quite different from "better quality, higher reliability..."
+Free Software is not about quality or reliability.

 So why is MySQL not Open Source?
 Simple.
 Sun/MySQL uses a closed development model.
 Nobody can get code in from the outside without accepting a [Contributor License Agreement (CLA)][4] which requires surrendering important rights, including ownership of the code.
 Sun/MySQL controls the code absolutely and maintains ownership of it.
 And even people who have signed the CLA report their patches stagnating -- often for years -- and still not being accepted into the source.
 This is not Open Source.